 The financial crisis was different in each country.
 For instance, the commission heard testimony that “housing bubbles formed in countries as diverse as Spain, Australia and the United Kingdom where there were few subprime loans and mortgages originated by centrally regulated banks with no sign of American-style securitization.”
 [Insert chart showing run-up in housing prices by country].
 [Will cite primary sources.]
 Other countries did not experience their own domestic housing bubbles.

 Some countries’ financial institutions invested in complex financial products and suffered, as the U.S. did, when their value declined.
 Some nations were less exposed to these toxic assets but more susceptible to trade disruptions.
 Each country had its own experience with housing, banking, and recession and thus felt the crisis uniquely.
 But suffering of one kind or another was nearly universal.
-A few examples give a sense of how the economic crisis was felt around the globe.United Kingdom
+A few examples give a sense of how the economic crisis was felt around the globe.

+HM: Should we discuss that our role in this may have shaken our leadership in global finance?
+China is talking about how our currency should not be the benchmark currency any longer and also that our rating agencies should not be the standard setters?
+Etc.

+United Kingdom

 The financial and economic crisis in the United Kingdom was similar but not identical to that of the United States.
 In 2006 and 2007, the UK housing-market bubble began to unwind.
 House prices fell some 25% in the year following the crisis and remain 15% to 20% off of their peak prices.
 The financial crisis had been building and was most conspicuous with the failure of mortgage-lender the United Kingdom’s Northern Rock in September 2007.
 When the financial crisis reached its apex in the fall of 2008, the United Kingdom suffered just like the United States.
 The British economy contracted at an annualized rate of 7.2% in the fourth quarter of 2008 and by a staggering 10% in the first quarter of 2009, shown in the chart below, a slowdown that was worse than the one in the United States.